WTFAcademy/WTF-Cairo/05_Function/readme.md

 # WTF Cairo: 5.
 Function

-We are learning `Cairo`, and write `WTF Cairo Tutorials` for Starknet newbies.
+We are learning `Cairo`, and writing `WTF Cairo Tutorials` for Starknet newbies.
 The tutorials are based on `Cairo 1.0`.

 Twitter: [@0xAA_Science](https://twitter.com/0xAA_Science)｜[@WTFAcademy_](https://twitter.com/WTFAcademy_)